-Prerequisite: (R) (W), GRMN 1115
+Prerequisite: GRMN 1115

 5 CREDITS A continuation of GRMN 1115.
 The student will demonstrate increased proficiency in the fundamentals of German grammar, oral communication, as well as in reading and writing skills.
 The student will continue to explore selected aspects of German culture.
-Laboratory experience is an integral part of the course.